 It's important to note that the other assets and C++ files in your app don't need to change to accommodate this folder structure.
 When the app runs, Cascades selects the appropriate assets automatically and loads them for other files in the app to use.
 You always use the same asset:/// prefix in code to load assets, regardless of which resolution subfolder the asset is in.

-Selecting assets based on both resolution and theme
+Asset selection based on both resolution and visual style

 For example, consider the folder structure that's shown in the image to the right.
 The assets folder contains three resolution folders, corresponding to the BlackBerry Z30 smartphone (720x1280), a device with a physical keyboard (720x720), and the BlackBerry Z10 smartphone (768x1280).